mmasdeu/referendum1oct/README.md

 4:30

 :   We finish preparing the coffee and put it in a thermos.
 We also take
-    cake and milsk.
+    cake and milk.
 Soon we head out to “Espai Infantil”.

 4:45